stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#migrating-to-opentofu).
 You use the same tasks for both.

+If we separate out our infrastructure code into components then we can avoid creating a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
+Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.

-The tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template.
+This tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template.
 Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.

 The core is a single [Task](https://www.stuartellis.name/articles/task-runner/) file that Copier adds to projects.
 Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
 Each Taskfile is a YAML document that defines templates for the commands.
 Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
 By design, we can replace the Taskfile with any other script or tool that generates the same commands.

-This tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
+The tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 Since the _units_ are standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components) that you wish.

 The code for this example tooling is available on GitHub: